op3/boris/README.md

-  --get-median       get the median for each bin (default: False) --get-variance     get the variance for each bin (default: False) --get-std-dev      get the standard deviation for each bin (default: False) --get-sci          get the shortest coverage interval for each bin (default: False) --sci-span SPAN    define the span of the shortest coverage interval (default: 0.682689492137086)
+  --get-median       get the median for each bin (default: False) --get-variance     get the variance for each bin (default: False) --get-std-dev      get the standard deviation for each bin (default: False) --get-hdi          get the highest density interval for each bin (default: False) --hdi-prob PROB    HDI prob for which interval will be computed (default: 0.682689492137086)
 ```

 It can be used to export mean, median, variance, standard deviation and shortest coverage interval (lower and upper limit).